cs-ieee-ist/cs-essentials/content/topics/git/1-Basics.md

 ## Record Changes

 Now that we have a new repository we can start making changes.
-Each file in the your working directory can be in one of two states:
+Each file in your working directory can be in one of two states:

 * **Tracked** - files that were in the last snapshot
 * **Untracked** - files in your working directory that were not in your last snapshot and are not in your staging area